Target-Reply-GmbH/MSTRgoesAWS-repo/README.md

 ## Improvement Potentials
 - Source data is not up-to-date
+- Enforcing automation in building, testing and deployment of application
-- bring more flexibility and elasticity
+- Bring in more flexibility and elasticity
 - tbd

+## Repo Structure